 Re-defining the Caprice brand through shrewd marketing and effective management.
 She was also very honest how recessions and outside economic forces had affected her businesses; making millions and at time losing them, as well as speaking about her personal life and business time management.

 Caprice’s Talking Points

 Her main points which she emphasised towards the end of her entertaining and informative talk

-4. It’s okay to make mistakes, the important aspect is to keep going and having the passion to do so and succeed.
+- It’s okay to make mistakes; the important aspect is to keep going and having the passion to do so and succeed.

-David Sheppard Chairman of the Chamber noted in his closing remarks to a successful day, how some of the same points had been made by Caprice and Kevin Byrne without having seen each other speak, helping to further emphasis their importance in the business world.
+David Sheppard, Chairman of the Chamber noted in his closing remarks to a successful day; how some of the same points had been made by Caprice and Kevin Byrne without having seen each other speak.
+Helping to further emphasise their importance in the business world.

-It was interesting to note so many of these successful businesses had grown organically, through opportunities arising and taking the organisation down different and diversifying opportunities.
+It was interesting to note so many of these successful businesses had grown organically; through opportunities arising and taking the organisation down different and diversifying routes.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He’s lectured at University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences.
 He has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.